 I shoot Mussolini in the nose

-Among the many acts of individual bravery against fascism in Europe in the 20th century, Violet Gibson's has been largely lost to history.
-The title of this blog post comes from a song by Lisa O'Neill, Violet Gibson.
+Among the many acts of individual bravery against fascism in Europe in the 20th century, Violet Gibson's has been largely lost to history but not anymore. (original blog Sep.
+2021)

 Who was Violet Gibson?